semlix/semlix/docs/source/schema.rst

     # Don't do this!!!
     writer.add_field("path", fields.KEYWORD)

-(A future version of Whoosh may automatically prevent this error.)
+(A future version of semlix may automatically prevent this error.)

 Dynamic fields